rarely consumed on their own, limes make a major contribution to the

 Recipes often call for lime zest—the

-the fine side of a hand grater, a special zesting tool,
+the fine side of a hand grater, a special zesting tool, a sharp paring

 A large lime will provide 2 to 3 tablespoons

 of juice and 1 to 2 teaspoons of zest.